After a friend read, I can name all the U.S. Presidents, he demanded to know how, so I told him.

 Four presidents were assassinated.

 Abraham Lincoln, our 16th, replaced with Andrew Johnson (17).
 William McKinley (25), succeeded by Teddy (26) who despite the circumstances, couldn’t wait to be president.
-John Garfield (20), bringing up Chester Arthur (21), who may have looked great in a suit, but was sadly unsuited for office.
+James Garfield (20), bringing up Chester Arthur (21), who may have looked great in a suit, but was sadly unsuited for office.

 Cut to, JFK (35), and Lyndon Johnson (36), in that iconic photo on Air Force One being sworn in next to Jackie in her bloody, pink suit.